What is an Astronomer?

 - Physics and Astronomy Professor

 In the United States, there were 2,000 jobs for Astronomer in 2016.
 New jobs are being produced at a rate of 10% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Astronomer by 2026.
-Due to new job openings and attrition, there will be an average of 200 job openings in this field each year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Astronomer are Arizona, Washington, and Texas.
 Watch out if you plan on working in Hawaii, Maryland, or Texas.
 These states have the worst job growth for this type of profession.